 Enbrel treatment should be initiated and supervised by specialist physicians experienced in the diagnosis and treatment of RA.
 Patients treated with Enbrel should be given the Patient Alert Card.1

 25 mg Enbrel administered twice weekly is the recommended dose.
-Alternatively, 50 mg administered once weekly has been shown to be safe and effective.1
+Alternatively, 50 mg administered once weekly has been shown to be well tolerated and effective.1

 Enbrel is efficacious both in combination with MTX and in monotherapy.
 Enbrel inhibits radiographic progression alone and in combination with MTX in moderate to severe RA.2,3